andrew/ultimate-awesome/README.md

 - [awesome-farming-tech](https://github.com/thefarmhub/awesome-farming-tech) - A collection of valuable resources for making your own IoT aquaponic monitoring system.
 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.
 - [awesome-agile-workshop](https://github.com/tunepolo/awesome-agile-workshop) - アジャイル開発・チームビルディングに役立つワークショップのまとめ.
+- [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-question-answering-dataset](https://github.com/voidful/awesome-question-answering-dataset) - A list of awesome machine question answering dataset - 機器問答數據集.
 - [awesome-technative](https://github.com/wearetechnative/awesome-technative) - Curated list of resources engineers need to know when working at TechNative.
 - [my-awesome](https://github.com/zoroqi/my-awesome) - My Awesome List.